Lanzhou-J/Lanzhou-J.github.io/_posts/2021-03-27-apprenticeship-patterns-en.md

    - Willing to provide mentoring to those who seek it from you, passing along what you have learned from your mentors

 6. **Expand your bandwidth**
-   - Sometimes it is necessary to develop some necessary methods and skills to efficiently acquire, understand, maintain and apply new knowledge.
+   - Sometimes it is necessary to develop some methods and skills to efficiently acquire, understand, maintain and apply new knowledge.
    - Seek new knowledge and experience from multiple dimensions: such as paying attention to online tutorials, communicating with authors, participating in conferences, etc.

 7. **Breakable Toys**